j-truong/Emotion-Detection/README.md

 ## Emotion Detection

-Developed a program that utilises the user's webcam to detect users facial expressions.
-This was created using tranfer learning with Google's pretrained model, MobileNet V2.
+Developed a webcam-based program that utilises CNNs and transfer learning to detect and classify user(s) facial expressions.
+This was created using with Google's pretrained model, MobileNet V2.
 The analysis and modelling conducted on Jupyter Notebook can be viewed [here].

 https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data